Policy

 This privacy policy is based on the terminology of the GDPR.
 For your convenience, we would like to explain some crucial terms in this context in more detail:

-• Personal Data: Personal data is any information about an identified or identifiable natural person.
+Personal data is any information about an identified or identifiable natural person.
 An identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier, or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-• Data Subject: The data subject is any identified or identifiable natural person whose personal data is processed by the controller.
+The data subject is any identified or identifiable natural person whose personal data is processed by the controller.

-• Processing: Processing means any operation or set of operations which is performed upon personal data, whether by automatic means, such as collection, recording, organization, filing, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+Processing means any operation or set of operations which is performed upon personal data, whether by automatic means, such as collection, recording, organization, filing, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-• Recipient: a recipient is a natural or legal person, public authority, agency, or other body to whom personal data are disclosed, for example, a third party.
+A recipient is a natural or legal person, public authority, agency, or other body to whom personal data are disclosed, for example, a third party.
 However, public authorities that may receive personal data in the context of a specific investigative task under Union or Member State law are not considered recipients.

-• Third party: a third party is a natural or legal person, public authority, agency, or other body other than the data subject, the controller, the processor, and the persons who, under the direct responsibility of the controller or the processor, are authorized to process the personal data.
+A third party is a natural or legal person, public authority, agency, or other body other than the data subject, the controller, the processor, and the persons who, under the direct responsibility of the controller or the processor, are authorized to process the personal data.

-• Consent: Consent means any freely given indication of the data subject’s wishes in an informed and unambiguous manner for the specific case in the form of a declaration or other unambiguous, affirmative action by which the data subject indicates that he or she consents to the processing of personal data relating to him or her.
+Consent means any freely given indication of the data subject's wishes in an informed and unambiguous manner for the specific case in the form of a declaration or other unambiguous, affirmative action by which the data subject indicates that he or she consents to the processing of personal data relating to him or her.

-4 Origin of Personal Data
+4. Origin of Personal Data

 We may obtain personal information in the following ways: